hikoworks/hikolang/doc/language/syntax/unit_expression.md

 ## Semantic

 A _simple-unit-expression_ follows:
  - a literal: Adds the _unit-expression_ to a type.
- - a type coercion: Checks using domain analysis if the source type has a compatible _unit-expression_.
+ - a type specifier: Checks using domain analysis if the source type has a compatible _unit-expression_.

 In the example below you see how _unit-expression_ can be used together